 These days I hardly go on the platform the once glorious price of $16 has dwindled overtime to a few cents and obviously, we all need better hustles.
 I have written a detailed post on understanding steemit in case you’d love to check the platform out.
 Hopefully the price of steem and steem dollars goes up in value soon.

 Earlier in this post I made mention of faucets and airdrops.
 Airdrop is a procedure of distributing new crypto currencies and tokens to early adopters for free or for performing certain tasks.

 These currencies that I get for free often add up in value overtime.
 Sometimes it’s best to stack up these cryptocoins/tokens because the future is obviously bright.

-I’m sorry if you were getting disappointed, but I had to save this for later.
-I own blog, yetet I’ve not really mentioned anything about making money off it.
-I have gotten paid for publishing a few sponsored posts on my blog between 2018 and now.
+I’m sorry if you were disappointed, but I had to save this for later.
+I own a blog, yet I’ve not really mentioned anything about making money off it.
+I got paid for publishing a few sponsored posts on my blog between 2018 and now.
 Hopefully it gets better.